I was again honored to be invited to DS World Dubai, held last week at the Grand Hyatt Dubai, and I arrived with curiosity.

 One highlight that caught my attention was seeing actual images from Dentsply Sirona's dental-dedicated MRI, developed in collaboration with Siemens Healthineers.

-Last year in Dubai, we saw the concept.
-This year, some universities that have installed these systems are beginning to generate clinical data, and I had the opportunity to review some of these images.
 The soft-tissue visualization is genuinely impressive – seeing actual TMJ disc positioning, detailed inferior alveolar nerve mapping beyond the canal, and differentiation between active inflammation and dormant conditions opens up diagnostic possibilities we've never had before.
+Fascinating stuff.

-AEEDC 2026 and the Broader Industry Pattern
+The Broader Industry Pattern

-After seven years or more of relentless innovation – new scanners every year, printing technology breakthroughs, AI CAD platforms, material science advances – we're seeing what might be a strategic pause.
+Having also just returned from AEEDC 2026, where major manufacturers showcase their latest innovations, I couldn't help but notice a pattern - the digital dentistry release cycle appears to be cooling.
+After seven years or more of relentless innovation – new scanners every year, printing technology breakthroughs, AI CAD platforms, material science advances – we're seeing what might be a slight break.

 This isn't necessarily a bad thing.
-Let's face it – the industry has released an overwhelming amount of technology in a remarkably short period.
+Let's face it, the industry has released an overwhelming amount of technology in a remarkably short period.
 A period of refinement, education, and adoption might be exactly what the market needs before the next wave of innovation arrives.

 The Cloud Infrastructure Challenge

 One of the most significant underlying themes at DS World Dubai was the infrastructure reality that companies like Dentsply Sirona must navigate.
+DS Core represents a bold vision: cloud-based design, cross-platform compatibility, AI diagnostics, equipment connectivity, and HIPAA-compliant patient communication all in one ecosystem.

-DS Core represents a bold vision – cloud-based design, cross-platform compatibility, AI diagnostics, equipment connectivity, and HIPAA-compliant patient communication all in one ecosystem.
 It's an ambitious undertaking that requires not just great software, but reliable internet infrastructure, regulatory approval in dozens of countries, and practice-level comfort with cloud dependence.

 The MENA region, like many emerging markets, presents unique challenges.
 Internet connectivity can be inconsistent in certain areas.
 Data sovereignty laws vary significantly between countries.
 IT infrastructure in practice ranges from cutting-edge to essentially non-existent.